Meher Baba at Meher Mount

 “I LOVE MEHER MOUNT VERY MUCH”

-At 4:00 a.m. on the morning of Thursday, August 2, Agnes Baron, co-founder and caretaker of Meher Mount, drove Meher Baba and His mandali (close disciples) from the Roosevelt Hotel on Sunset Boulevard about 85 miles to Meher Mount.
+At 4:00 a.m. on the morning of Thursday, August 2, Agnes Baron, co-founder and caretaker of Meher Mount, drove Meher Baba and His mandali (close disciples) from the Roosevelt Hotel on Hollywood Boulevard in Hollywood, CA, about 85 miles to Meher Mount.

-When Agnes and Meher Baba arrived on the mountain, a fog had settled in over the Ojai Valley, and Meher Baba said, “I love Meher Mount very much and feel happy here.”
+When Agnes and Meher Baba arrived on Sulphur Mountain, a fog had settled in over the Ojai Valley.
+Meher Baba said, “I love Meher Mount very much and feel happy here.”

-When all had arrived, Meher Baba called everyone into the guesthouse on the property (since burned down in the 1985 fire).
+When all had arrived, Meher Baba called everyone into the guesthouse (since burned down in the 1985 fire).
 He asked the group how they liked Meher Mount.

 One said, “It has a spiritual atmosphere.”
 Another said, “It compares to Meherabad Hill [in India where Meher Baba’s Tomb Shrine is located].”